khaors/geocompr/main.md

 The result is an updated `zones` dataset that contains new columns representing the total number of trips originating in each zone in the study area (almost 1/4 of a million) and their mode of travel (by bicycle, foot, car and train).
 The geographic distribution of trip origins is illustrated in the left-hand map in Figure \@ref(fig:zones).
 This shows that most zones have between 0 and 4,000 trips originating from them in the study area.
-More trips are made by people living near the centre of Bristol and fewer on the outskirts.
+More trips are made by people living near the center of Bristol and fewer on the outskirts.
 Why is this?
 Remember that we are only dealing trips within the study region: low trip numbers in the outskirts of the region can be explained by the fact that many people in these peripheral zones will travel to other regions.